Loose Legendrian and Pseudo-Legendrian Knots in 3-Manifolds: Applications to Legendrian Knot Theory

-\begin{thm} Let $(M,C)$ be a closed connected overtwisted $3$-manifold and $D\subset M$ be an overtwisted disk.
+\begin{thm}[\cite{CieliebakEliashberg}Theorem 7.19 b] Let $(M,\xi)$ be a closed connected overtwisted contact $3$-manifold and $D\subset M$ an overtwisted disk.

-Let $(f_t, F^s_t), s, t \in [0,1]$ be a formal Legendrian isotopy in $M$ connecting two genuine Legendrian embeddings $f_0, f_1:S^1\to M\setminus D$.
-Then there exists a Legendrian isotopy $\widetilde f_t:S^1\to M\setminus D$ connecting $\tilde f_0=f_0$ and $\tilde f_1=f_1$ which is homotopic to $(f_t, F_t^s)$ through formal Legendrian isotopies with fixed endpoints. \end{thm}
+Let $(L_t,F^s_t)$, $s, t\in[0,1]$ be a formal Legendrian isotopy in $M$ connecting two genuine Legendrian embeddings $L_0,L_1:S^1 \rightarrow M\setminus D$.
+Then there exists a Legendrian isotopy $\tilde{L}_t:S^1\rightarrow M\setminus D$ connecting $\tilde{L}_0=L_0$ and $\tilde{L}_1=L_1$, which is homotopic to $(L_t,F^s_t)$ through formal Legendrian isotopies with fixed endpoints. \end{thm}

-Let $(M,C)$ be a not necessarily overtwisted contact structure and let $V$ be a coorienting vector field of the contact structure.
-Clearly every Legendrian knot is $V$-transverse and a Legendrian isotopy is a $V$-transverse isotopy.

-We use Theorem~\ref{CETheorem} to obtain the following result.
+We use Theorem \ref{cethm} to obtain the following result.

-\begin{thm} Let $(M,C)$ be a closed overtwisted contact manifold with an overtwisted disk $D$, let $V$ be the coorienting vector field of $C.$ Let $f_1, f_2$ be Legendrian knots in $M\setminus D$ that are $V$-transverse isotopic.
-Then they are Legendrian isotopic in $M\setminus D.$ \end{thm}
+\begin{thm} Let $(M,\xi)$ be a closed overtwisted contact manifold with overtwisted disk $D$, and let $V$ be the coorienting vector field of $\xi$.
+Let $L_1$ and $L_2$ be Legendrian knots in $M\setminus D$ that are $V$-transverse isotopic.
+Then they are Legendrian isotopic in $M\setminus D$. \end{thm}